OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-09.md

 ## Acts 9:35

-All those who lived in Lydda and Sharon saw him and turned to the Lord.
+The people of Lydda and Sharon saw him and turned to the Lord.

 ---